Mo-Ahmed05/Data-Jobs-Analysis/README.md

 Most of salary rates is **yearly** in the 1st place and **hourly** in the 2nd palce

-All the data is from **2023**

 ## Notes:
-- "Note: Since the majority of data is from the U.S. and 2023, these salary figures may be skewed toward the U.S. market and are representative of a specific time period."
+- Since the majority of data is from the U.S. and 2023, these salary figures may be skewed toward the U.S. market and are representative of a specific time period."
 - 95.8% of the data has no valid salary rate

 ---